To Be Unpleasant About the Influence of Others

 Gestural nonsense.
 Phony outrage.

-A lot of the right-wing theatricals are simply - phony outrage.
+A lot of the right-wing theatricals are simply a phony outrage.

-Many people I’ve met who saw something in Donald Trump's brand of theatrics and have supported him wholeheartedly or just flirted with the idea of a Donald; made me realize it’s not necessarily his politics why they like him; it’s the way he makes his supporters feel.
+Many people I’ve met who were drawn to Donald Trump's theatrics and supported him wholeheartedly—or even just toyed with the idea of him—made me realize that their admiration isn’t necessarily rooted in his politics; it’s in how he makes his supporters feel.

-The worst thing you can be in the 21st Century is without influence.
+The worst thing you can be in the 21st Century is a person without influence.

 When Harry Styles jokingly posted his Vogue edit on Instagram and wrote - “Bring Back Manly Men”, Candace Owens, the woman who wrote it, tweeted: